 Our editor, Dr Lynn Parr, has more than 20 years of experience editing international and national magazines, newspapers and books.
 She has published poetry, fiction and non-fiction in the USA, UK, Ireland and Australia.
 As an ecologist she has worked for conservation organizations and charities in the UK and USA; as an academic, she has taught ecology and creative writing in universities and schools.
 As well as editing The Curlew, she writes books and is an artist inspired by the natural world.

 The Curlew is published by The Wild Wood Press.
-To purchase a copy, or a book by Lynn Parr published by Southwind Books, an imprint of The Wild Wood Press, please click here.
+To purchase a copy please go Store at the top of the page, or click here.